 In light of the uncertainty around studying abroad in 2020, delaying or deferring your studies can seem like a sensible option.

 If you have a place due to start in the Fall, contact your university as soon as possible to see if you’re able to delay starting your studies.
 The decision of whether or not you can defer will be entirely up to your university, and some have said they will only consider these requests when the international situation is clearer.

 What are the restrictions in different countries?

 The UK has been one of the countries hardest hit by the coronavirus pandemic, and all universities have had to adapt quickly.

-Lockdown restrictions are being slowly lifted, but it is still unclear whether or not universities will be in a position to offer face-to-face teaching by the start of term.
+Many lockdown restrictions have been life in the UK, but it is still unclear whether or not all universities will offer face-to-face teaching by the start of term.
 Many universities have plans in place to teach online, but practical modules will require face-to-face sessions.

 If your university has confirmed they will be only offering distance learning from the start of term, your Tier 4 student visa will remain valid.
 The UK government has more guidance for visa applicants, sponsors and short-term students.